glouppe/info8006-introduction-to-ai/pacman/README.md

 For each part of the project, you must provide the following deliverables:

 - The source code of your Pacman agent(s).
 - A report in PDF format of 4 pages (at most and in total).
+A template will be provided for each part of the project in order to set the structure and page layout of the report.
+This template must be completed without any modification.

-The three parts of the project must be carried out in groups of 2 students (with the same group across all parts).
+The three parts of the project must be carried out in groups of maximum 2 students (with the same group across all parts).

-You deliverables must be submitted as an archive on the [Montefiore submission platform](https://submit.montefiore.ulg.ac.be/teacher/courseDetails/INFO8006/).
+Your deliverables must be submitted as an archive on the [Montefiore submission platform](https://submit.montefiore.ulg.ac.be/teacher/courseDetails/INFO8006/).

+**One delay of maximum 24 hours** will be **tolerated** for all parts of the project.
+For example, if you submit your first part late, no more delay will be allowed for the two other parts.
+In case of **more than one delay**, the concerned parts will receive a **0/20** grade.

 ### Part 1: Search agent

-This part is due by **October 26, 2018 at 23:59**.
+This part is due by **October 13, 2019 at 23:59**.
 This is a **hard** deadline.

 In this first part of the project, only food dots are in the maze.
 No ghost is present.
 Your task is to design an intelligent based on search algorithms (see [Lecture 2](https://glouppe.github.io/info8006-introduction-to-ai/?p=lecture2.md)) for eating all the dots as quickly as possible.

+To provide you some help, the implementations of Breadth-First Search (BFS) and Depth-First Search (DFS) are available in the corresponding Python files `bfs.py` and `dfs.py`.

-You are asked to implement an agent based on each of these search algorithms:
+You are asked to answer the following questions:
- - Depth-First Search (DFS)
- - Breadth-First Search (BFS)
- - Uniform Cost Search (UCS)
- - A* (and an associated heuristic of your choice).
+ 1. **Problem statement**
+	 - 1.a. **Describe the game** you are asked to solve, within a few lines.
+	 - 1.b.
+Formalize the game as a **search problem**, i.e. in terms of:
+		 - Set of possible states <br/> :warning: Unnesseary to specify the initial state as it depends on the layout.
+		 - Set of legal actions
+		 - Transition model
+		 - Goal test
+		 - Step cost (must be > 0)
+ 2.  **A\* implementation**

-Each agent should be implemented as a `PacmanAgent` class.
-Each should be specified in a different Python file (`dfs.py`, `bfs.py`, `ucs.py`, `astar.py`), following the template of `pacmanagent.py`.
+	 - 2.a.
+Implement A* algorithm with **your own cost function** *g(n)*  and **admissible heuristic** *h(n)*.
+The algorithm should be implemented inside the `get_action` function of the corresponding Python file `astar.py`, following the template of `pacmanagent.py`.

-Your report should be organized into 3 parts:
-1. You must formalize the game as a search problem, as seen in [Lecture 2](https://glouppe.github.io/info8006-introduction-to-ai/?p=lecture2.md).
+		 - You must have *g(n)* different from *depth(n)*
+		 - You must have *h(n)* different from 0 everywhere.
+		 - You must prevent cycles.
+A cycle is a path where a given state occurs at least twice.
+	  - 2.b.
+Define and describe formally your cost function *g(n)* and your heuristic *h(n)*.
+	  - 2.c. **Show** that your *h(n)* is **admissible**.
+ 3. **Experiment 1**
+	 - 3.a.
+Run A* with your own *g(n)* and *h(n)* and  A* with your own *g(n)* and *h(n) = 0* everywhere against the 3 maze layouts located the  `/pacman_module/layouts/` folder.
+For each layout, report the results as a bar plot in terms of:
+		 - Score
+		 - Number of expanded nodes
+	- 3.b.
+Describe the differences between the results of the two versions of A*.
+	- 3.c.
+Refer to the course in order to justify these differences.
+	- 3.d.
+Which algorithm corresponds A* with *h(n) = 0* everywhere to ?
+ 4. **Experiment 2**
-2. You should run your agents against the 3 maze layouts located the  `/pacman_module/layouts/` folder.
+	 - 4.a.
+Run A* with your own *g(n)* and *h(n)*, DFS and BFS against the 3 maze layouts located the  `/pacman_module/layouts/` folder.
+For each layout, report the results as a bar plot in terms of:
-  For each layout, report as a bar plot the performance of your 4 agents in terms of i) final score, ii) total computation time and iii) total number of expanded nodes.
-In total, you should therefore produce 9 bar plots.
-3. Discuss the performance and limitations of your agents, with respect to their search algorithm, the heuristic (in the case of A*) and the maze layout.
-Comment on possible improvements.
+		 - Score
+		 - Number of expanded nodes
+	  - 4.b.
+Describe the differences between:
+		  - A* and DFS
+		  - A* and BFS
+	  - 4.c.
+Refer to the course in order to justify these differences.
+ 5. **Experiment 3**
+	   - 5.a.
+Run A* with *g(n) = depth(n)* and *h(n) = 0* everywhere against the 3 maze layouts located the  `/pacman_module/layouts/` folder.
+For each layout, report the results as a bar plot in terms of:
+		   - Score
+		   - Number of expanded nodes
+	  - 5.b.
+Describe these results compared to DSF and BFS and refer to the course in order to justify these observations.
+	  - 5.c.
+Which algorithm corresponds A* with *g(n) = depth(n)* and *h(n) = 0* everywhere to ?
+ 6. **Project feedback (BONUS)** <br/> You're invited to provide a short and constructive feedback about the project.
+In particular, you should discuss about the experience the project has brought to you and about the difficulties you may have encountered during the project.

+Your report has to follow the subdivision provided above.
+To do so, a template is provided.
+(ADD LINK TO TEMPLATE)

 ### Part 2: Minimax agent

-This part is due by **November 23, 2018 at 23:59**.
+This part is due by **November 10, 2018 at 23:59**.
 This is a **hard** deadline.

 In this second part, Pacman can no longer wander peacefully in its maze.
 It is chased by a ghost that tries to kill him!